-(Prerequisites: BIOL B101, BIOL B102) Biological concepts emphasizing adaptation to marine environments.
+(Prerequisite: a grade of C or better in two of the three core courses: BIOL B301, B302, B303) Biological concepts emphasizing adaptation to marine environments.
 Laboratory experiments emphasize principles and techniques of marine biological study.
 Three lecture and three laboratory hours per week.
 Scheduled field trips are required.